data301-2021-winter1/project-group40-project/README.md

 Details for Milestone are available on Canvas (left sidebar, Course Project) or [here](https://firas.moosvi.com/courses/data301/project/milestone01.html).

 ## Describe your topic/interest in about 150-200 words
-- We are interested in basketball and watching NBA games．
+We are interested in basketball and watching NBA games．
+### Gordon:
 - Under Regular season, what the overall distribution of raptor_onoff_offense is.
 - Under Regular season, what the distribution of raptor_onoff_offense in difference ranges is.
 - Under Regular season, how the average of each group’s score reflects team members performance.